MagenusSkyler/Fiery-pie/README.md

 # Pandabear
- Interpreter for 'BASIC' like language written in python3.
+ Interpreter for language like `BASIC` written in python3.

 - Incomplete ...